stackerdude/watch_edition/Creating-your-first-page.md

 ## First, write the test

-We want our Demo page to contain the text `This is a demo`, so we're going to start by writing a test for that.
+We want our Demo page to contain the text "This is a demo", so we're going to start by writing a test for that.

 In the `client/spec/pages` folder, create a new file called `demoPage.spec.js`.